EricMFink/ProfessionalResponsibility/_cases/ColumbiaValleyHealthcareSystem.md

 title: 'In re Columbia Valley Healthcare System, L.P.'
 cite: '320 S.W.3d 819 (Tex.
 2010)'
+judge: 'Justice MEDINA delivered the opinion of the Court.'

 ---

-# Justice MEDINA delivered the opinion of the Court.

 In this original mandamus proceeding, we must determine whether a law firm should be disqualified from the underlying suit on the basis of a legal assistant's work on the matter after previously having worked on the same matter while employed by opposing counsel.
 We have previously held that a firm can usually avoid disqualification when hiring an assistant who previously worked on a matter for opposing counsel if the firm (1) instructs the assistant not to work on the matter, and (2) takes other reasonable steps to shield the assistant from working in connection with the matter.
 We have not, however, set forth the types of "other reasonable steps" that are required, nor have we addressed whether disqualification is required when an assistant actually works on the matter for the second firm.

 Because the legal assistant's employer did not take effective reasonable steps to shield the assistant from working on the case, and the assistant actually worked on the case at her employer's directive, we hold that disqualification is required and direct the trial court to grant the defendant's motion to disqualify and recuse plaintiffs' counsel.

-## I
+# I

 In the underlying case, the plaintiffs, Yvonne and Alberto Leal ("the Leals"), brought a medical malpractice suit against Columbia Valley Healthcare System, L.P., doing business under the name Valley Regional Medical Center ("Valley Regional").
 Valley Regional filed a motion to disqualify the Leal's counsel, Magallanes & Hinojosa, P.C., because of its employment of legal assistant Margarita Rodriguez.